titanturtles/titanturtles.github.io/apply.md

 Every year, the CyberPatriot competition season starts in April when registration is open (Competition starts in October) and ends in March of the next year when the National Final is held in Maryland.

-TitanTurtles Club Teams won
+TitanTurtles Club Teams Past Achievements

 2025-2026

-* CyberPatriot Open Division Platinum Tier Semifinals Round - National Rank #2
+* CyberPatriot Open Division Platinum Tier Semifinals Round - National Rank #2 (National Finalist: Top 12 in Semifinals)

 * CyberPatriot Open Division Platinum Tier State Round - #1, #2, #3 (TitanTurtles Club Teams)